damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

        - Item numbers: are based on the assembly structure, that is, the order in which parts are displayed in assembly.
        - Part number or drawing number: which is a reference back to the detail drawing (refer to the BOM).
        - Description: is usually a part name or a complete description of parts.
-       - Quantity: is the number of that particular part used on this assembly.
+       - Quantity is the number of that particular part used on this assembly.
        - Image of each part
     - Datasheet of components for electronic parts
        - Description of features